scrimba/community/FAQ.md

 ## How do I add external JavaScript libraries?
 Once you've created a new cast, click the *settings* icon in the top right corner, and you'll see a menu for adding external scripts.

-## Can I embed Scrimba screencasts?
-Yes!
-Once you've created a screencast, hit the settings icon below the player.
-There you'll find the embed code.
-Here's a [live example](http://davekiss.com/using-es6-sets-to-create-a-unique-javascript-array-without-duplicates/) of how an ebmedded Scrimba looks like.

 ## Can I create playlists?
 Yes!
 On your profile, click *Playlists* and then *New*.
 Once created, you can add screencasts to it.